-Contacting You and Us
+Contacting You, Contacting Us

 Prof. Olney and the GSIs use email to contact you.
-Be sure your email address registered with the University's CalNet directory is correct, your spam filters are not set too tight, and that your inbox is not full.
+You are responsible for reading email sent from Prof. Olney, the Head GSI, or your GSI.
 Emails sent to the entire class by Prof. Olney and Head GSI Vaishnavi Surendra are archived at the bCourses "pages" tab: http://bcourses.berkeley.edu.

+Emails are professional business correspondence.
 Email sent to Prof. Olney or Head GSI Vaishnavi Surendra must have "Econ 1" plus a descriptor as the subject.
 For instance: "[Econ 1] announcement for digest" or "[econ 1] enrollment question."
-Emails must use appropriate grammar and spelling (no txtng) and must be signed with both first & last names.
+Emails must use appropriate grammar and spelling (no txtng, no emojis) and must be signed with both first & last names.
 Emails not meeting these minimums are immediately deleted.